Hiding items

 Hiding items (visual database)

 This function allows you to hide items depending on their links (arrows) to other items.
-This is one of the most advanced functions in i2Brain, and makes your visualized information into a kind of database.
+This is one of the most advanced functions in i2Brain, and makes your visualised information into a database.

 "Filters" have essentially the same effect as "hiding" in that they cause items to disappear, but the two functions are nevertheless fundamentally different.
 Filters use aspects, whereas hiding uses the arrows.